Talking to Kids About Cancer

-- repeating questions about the same topic, even if it has been discussed several times
+- repeated questions about the same topic, even if it has been discussed several times

-- talk about cancer using picture books, dolls or stuffed animals
+- use picture books, dolls or stuffed animals to talk about cancer

-- assure them that they have not caused the cancer by their behaviour or thoughts, nor will they catch cancer
+- assure them that they have not caused the illness by their behaviour or thoughts, nor will they catch cancer

 - continue usual discipline and limit-setting